The final episode of Tom And Jerry ended with both characters committing suicide.

 A common claim about the classic cartoon Tom and Jerry holds that the final episode of the series ended with both characters committing suicide:

-After recapping the events of the episode, stating that the show fades to black while Tom and Jerry sit on the railroad tracks as a train whistle blows, the author wonders if this is the last episode of the series:
+After recapping the events of the episode, stating that the show faded to black while Tom and Jerry sat on the railroad tracks as a train whistle blew, the author wondered if this was the last episode of the series:

 Finally, we come back to the railroad tracks, with Tom waiting to die as Jerry reflects on how lucky he is to have a loving girlfriend — however, Jerry’s world quickly shatters as well when he happens to see his girl cheating on him with the guy she just married, and he joins Tom on the tracks, both of them waiting for death.

 So … this is where they hug and realize that they’re not really alone as long as they have each other, right?
 Or, at the very least, when they remember that they’re a cat and a mouse and start carrying out a whimsical chase sequence, united in their hate?
 Right?